martschm/martschm.github.io/about_me.md

 ## Personal Overview

-- Date of birth: December 31, 1992
+- Date of birth: December 31, 1992 (27 years)
 - Nationality: Austria
+- Marital status: married
+- Military service: completed
 - Period of notice: 3 months (mid and end of month)

 ---

 ## Work Experience

-**> Credit Risk Manager at [ING in Austria](https://ing.at)** (July 2016 - Ongoing)
+**> Credit Risk Manager at [ING in Austria](https://ing.at)** (July 2016 - ongoing)

-- Development and validation of retail risk models and scorecards in SAS and Python using advanced statistical methods (close agile collaboration with advanced analytics colleagues from head office)
+- Developed a retail credit acceptance model and a loan scorecard in Python using machine learning and traditional statistical methods (XGBoost, Random Forest, Logistic Regression).
-- Execution of scenario-based simulations for various test & learn business experiments (e.g. Preapproved Loans and Early Collections customer segmentation)
+Agile collaboration with colleagues from Advanced Analytics and Model Validation from the ING Head Oce
+- Backtesting of external credit bureau models (CRIF, KSV)
-- Led the development of automated reporting from internal databases in the financial and non-financial risk area via SAS/SQL and VBA from scratch
+- Led the development of automated reporting from internal databases in the financial and non-financial risk area from scratch using SAS, SQL and VBA
-- Backtesting of external rating models (CRIF, KSV, Credify.AT)
+- Responsible for implementation of regulatory reporting requirements (e.g. New Definition of Default, IFRS 9) in SAS
-- Member of the local Credit Risk Committee
+- Member of the local Credit Risk Committee presenting to the management board
+- Analysed fraudulent loan applications using network analysis in Python and implemented a SAS-tool to support operations in detection of future cases

 ---